Memory Murals vs Autobiographer

 - Katie Couric endorsement carries credibility weight, especially with older demographics.

-- Solo-storyteller model fits the autobiography format — the result is the storyteller's life in their own (AI-rendered) voice.
+- Solo-storyteller model fits the autobiography format — the result is the storyteller's life in their own AI-rendered voice, with the raw audio preserved alongside.

 Autobiographer cons